Last Updated on

 FOR THE FULL LIST OF INGREDIENTS AND COMPREHENSIVE INSTRUCTIONS, PLEASE SEE THE PRINTABLE RECIPE CARD AT THE END OF THIS POST.
 BEFORE YOU SCROLL, THIS POST IS FILLED WITH HELPFUL INFORMATION FOR MAKING THIS RECIPE.

-It’s creamy without any cream (magic).
+This soup is creamy without any cream (magic).

 It’s filled with good-for-you ingredients.